 Though the flesh of capelin is edible, it’s most sought after by fishermen to create other products, including masago.

-About 80% of harvested capelin is used to produce fishmeal and fish-oil products, while the remaining 20% is used to produce masago (1).
+About 80% of harvested capelin is used to produce fishmeal and fish oil products, while the remaining 20% is used to produce masago (

-Female capelin begin releasing eggs at around two to four years of age and continue spawning until their death.
+Female capelin begin releasing eggs at around 2–4 years of age and continue spawning until their death.

 Masago is harvested from female capelin when the fish are full of eggs but before they have the chance to spawn.

-It has a mild flavor and is sometimes mixed with ingredients including wasabi, squid ink or ginger.
+It has a mild flavor and is sometimes mixed with ingredients like wasabi, squid ink, or ginger.

 Like other types of fish roe, masago is low in calories but high in many important nutrients.